jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

   is superior.
 For me, at least.
 But I’d get back into the swing of it, regardless.
 - Lack of good tools at home once my hardware gets recalled back to the office.
-  But I have a plan for this - I have two towers I can upgrade.
+  I do have a plan for this though - I have two towers I can upgrade.

 ## Context